 Game Preview: Swamp Rabbits vs. Nailers, 7:05 PM

-GREENVILLE, S.C. - Tonight, the Greenville Swamp Rabbits begin a three-game home series against the Wheeling Nailers.
-The Rabbits are slated to play Wheeling four times in the regular season's final nine games.
+GREENVILLE, S.C. - Tonight, the Greenville Swamp Rabbits look to extend their season-best, five-game winning streak against the Wheeling Nailers.
+The Rabbits are 8-1-1-0 in their last 10 games and sit 2nd in the Eastern Conference standings.

 Referees: Casey Terreri (14)